connorjoleary/DeepCite/README.md

   	* Google's word2vec can be found here https://code.google.com/archive/p/word2vec/ but you can no longer install the source code from here.
   	* If you want to just download the Pre-trained models [recommended] then you can download it from this [google drive link](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit) then extract it.
   	* You can also find this link from the [archive page](https://code.google.com/archive/p/word2vec/) mentioned above.
-  	* Once you have your model you'll need to first create the directory `./DeepCite/backend/word_vectors` then you can copy or move the model into that folder.
+  	* Once you have your model you'll need to first create the directory `./DeepCite/backend/model/word_vectors` then you can copy or move the model into that folder.
   	* Note: the backend expects a specific file name so you may need to rename the file.
 The end result should look like this `./DeepCite/backend/word_vectors/GoogleNews-vectors-negative300.bin`

 ##### Run
 ```
-cd backend
+cd backend/model
 python3 -m venv v-env
 source v-env/bin/activate
 pip3 install -r requirements.txt